 Through the leadership of visionaries like Grinnell, Roosevelt, and Leopold, among numerous others, and due to the continued adherence of these Seven Sisters of Conservation, the North American Model represents an unqualified global success with regard to wildlife management.
-Hunters in every state enjoy ample opportunities to pursue wildlife, and the sustained yield management ethic employed by state fish and wildlife agencies ensures that these opportunities will continue into the future.
+Hunters in every state enjoy ample opportunities to pursue wildlife, and the sustainable management ethic employed by state fish and wildlife agencies ensures that these opportunities will continue in perpetuity.
 The public at large, regardless of whether or not they hunt, benefit immensely from the contributions of hunters through abundant wildlife, healthy landscapes, and access to all of these resources.

-To read The Wildlife Society’s historical overview of the North American Model, click here.
+To read The Wildlife Society’s historical overview of the North American Model of Wildlife Conservation, click here.

-In order to ensure that wildlife populations continue to be managed for sustained yield – and that the general public continues to benefit from the immense contributions made by hunters and anglers – it is critical that policy makers continually work with the sportsmen’s community and professional wildlife managers to maintain scientific management of our wildlife resources.
-Sportsmen and policymakers must strive to protect sustainable avenues of conservation funding through improvement and implementation of programs and policies that promote hunter recruitment and retention.
-By upholding the management ethic embodied by the North American Model and the American System of Conservation Funding, we can safeguard abundant opportunities for Americans to hunt and harvest wildlife.
+In order to ensure that wildlife populations continue to be managed sustainably – and that the general public continues to benefit from the immense contributions made by hunters and anglers – it is critical that policy makers continually work with the sportsmen’s community and professional wildlife managers to maintain scientific management of our wildlife resources.
+Sportsmen and policymakers must strive to protect sustainable avenues of conservation funding through improvement and implementation of programs and policies that maintain the principles of the Public Trust Doctrine and promote hunter recruitment and retention.
+By upholding the management ethic embodied by the North American Model and the American System of Conservation Funding, we can safeguard abundant opportunities for all Americans to hunt and harvest wildlife.

 Share this page